 If the company is not licensed and/or insured, be wary about hiring them.
 Especially with exterior painting jobs, there’s always a chance someone could fall off a ladder or otherwise get hurt.
 Consumer Reports suggests obtaining copies of those certificates along with your contract.
 Ask them about their guarantees as well and what their warranty covers.

 Policy and Price Check

 Ask the painter or company you plan to hire about their painting practices and procedures, the equipment and materials they use, time frame and how many staff painters will cover the work.
 Ensure the contract lists the brands they intend to use and what prices you approved during the signing of the agreement.
 If you require both interior and exterior paint jobs, see if they specialize in both and what’s offered.
 Most paint jobs should involve a preparation process before painting where they resurface walls if necessary, clean them and make any repairs prior to painting as well as explaining how they will protect any areas you don’t want painted.
-Make sure they offer follow-up maintenance, says Houzz, and will reconcile any damage incurred during the work.
+Make sure they offer follow-up maintenance, and will reconcile any damage incurred during the work.
 Once the work is done, give a good look at what they’ve accomplished and make sure it’s up to your standards and expectations.
-If it’s not satisfactory, do not offer the final payment, says Today’s Homeowner, until both parties are satisfied.
+If it’s not satisfactory, do not offer the final payment.